Gerald Yemensky B.A., LL.B, Family Counsel, Mediator, Arbitrator

 Gerald Yemensky was called to the Bar of the Law Society of Upper Canada in 1986.
-He has maintained a private practice in Ottawa in conjunction with the law firm Campbell Clark Yemensky.
-Gerald focuses primarily on family law, residential real estate and Wills and estates.
+His practice focuses on family law arbitration, mediation and collaborative family law.

 - Family law in Ontario